How to ID a Fish

 A Career’s Worth of Knowledge

 Dan has been with FRAM Division since 1995.
-A major portion of his job is to assist in the planning and conducting of the annual West Coast Groundfish Bottom Trawl Survey.
+A major portion of his job is to assist in the planning and conducting of the annual West Coast Groundfish Bottom Trawl Survey (PDF, 47 pages).
 During the field season that spans from late April through October, he spends 60–100 days at sea on various surveys off the West Coast and occasionally Alaska, collecting biological data on the fish and invertebrates captured in the survey nets.

 Dan credits his extensive knowledge about these species to his early years conducting surveys with the Resource Assessment and Conservation Engineering Division of the Alaska Fisheries Science Center.
 It was during these surveys that he had the privilege of learning from some of the best taxonomists in the field.
 His new field guide represents the culmination of his work so far, a career’s worth of knowledge in one book.